The Top 6 Fruit and Vegetable Markets in Rio de Janeiro

 Praça General Osorio

-This Ipanema market starts first thing in the morning every Tuesday at the subway entrance of Praça General Osorio and winds around the square.
+market starts first thing in the morning every Tuesday at the subway entrance of Praça General Osorio and winds around the square.
 The large market seems to sell every kind of fruit and vegetable imaginable, plus several that are native to Brazil and can cause English-speakers bewilderment.
 Vendors will offer slices of fresh mango, juicy watermelons, and whatever else is in season for you to try under no obligation.
 Take a large bag with you—it’s easy to be led into temptation and buy things by the sackful.
+Open Tuesdays

 Professor Ortiz Monteiro